nduhovnijs/laptop-ansible/README.md

 $ sudo apt install ansible
 ```

-3. Go through code - few points are described as manual actions in comments.
+3. Go through code - few points are described as manual actions in comments

 4. Run as
 ```